bluexlab/vite-e2e-cypress/README.md

 ```

 Run dev server instead of build the app and run preview server.
-Might be helpful for local development to reflect code change immediately without restarting the whole process.
+Might be helpful for local development to reflect code change immediately without restarting cypress.
 ```shell
 vite-cy-e2e -d
 ```